vindarel/lisp-journey/content/pythonVSlisp.md

 *Common Lisp*: we edit code by semantic units.
 I love emacs' [lispy mode](http://oremacs.com/lispy/), which is weird at first of course, but so convenient.
-We can navigate to expressions back and forth, we can delete a whole "if" statement with a keypress, indentation is automatic, etc.
+We can navigate to expressions back and forth, we can delete a whole "if" expression with a keypress, indentation is automatic, etc.

 Actually, we edit code by parenthesis units, which doesn't carry as